-Postdoc and Data Science Positions in Movement Ecology
+Postdoc, Data Science, and Web Developer Positions in Movement Ecology

 Several positions are available associated with the Max Planck-Yale (MPY) Center for Biodiversity Movement and Global Change.
 The MPY Center, an International Max Planck Center, is a partnership between Yale University and its Center for Biodiversity and Global Change and the Max Planck Institute for Ornithology, Radolfzell.